mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 You can also apply a different display name so that the public sees a different category title to the one you'd like to use behind the scenes (useful if you want to have reports of the same type of issue in different places/parent categories go to different email addresses/integrated system areas eg. the parent categories “Grass/verge issue” and “Hedge/vegetation issue” could each have their own “Blocking visibility on road/junction” subcategory, but they both display to the user as “Blocking visibility on road/junction”.)

-You may also choose to automatically hide any reports made in this category, show a notice to prevent form submission when this category is selected, or restrict updates on reports in this category.
+Using the checkboxes, you may also choose to apply settings such as to automatically hide any reports made in this category, show a notice to prevent form submission when this category is selected, or restrict updates on reports in this category.
 See below for information on <a href="#creating-editing-notices">creating/editing extra notices and questions</a> for a category.

 <img alt="You can choose to apply varioius settings" src="/assets/img/pro-user-guide/Applying category settings.png" class="admin-screenshot" />